satyam54321/FRT-Project/README.md

 # FRT-Project
-Folloeing video link will demonstrate my project- https://www.youtube.com/watch?v=mW8BaS8AlKo
+Following video link will demonstrate my project- https://www.youtube.com/watch?v=mW8BaS8AlKo
 Submission for Future Ready Talent internship project I will deploy critical Device monitoring like ambient temperature and Humidity as well as device health data Disk usage, RAM usage, CPU usage , etc to the cloud .
 If the cloud detects the device health is not good it will trigger a disable since if the telemetry device is not functioning correctly there is a risk of failre in the monitored device.THe monitoring data may also lead to execution of Cloud logic based on threshold parameters.